green-party-dublin-central/nh-web/site/content/post/prussia-lrd.md

 ## Part V Social Housing

-The provisions for Social and Affordable Housing under Part V of the Planning Acts do not apply to student accommodation.
+The requirement for Social and Affordable Housing under Part V of the Planning Acts do not apply to student accommodation developments.

 ## Parking